enricobacis/limit/README.rst

 Installation
 ------------

-The package has been uploaded to `PyPI`_, so you can install the package using pip:
+The package has been uploaded to `PyPI`_, so you can install it with pip:

     pip install limit